Last Updated: Friday 22nd June 2022

 Editor’s note: The following blog post was originally written just after the national lockdown in South Africa was eased in late 2020, allowing international travel and interprovincial travel once again.
 We have kept it active as we believe it holds useful information about what you need to know to travel to Londolozi right now.
 We endeavour to keep this post up to date based on the information that we get from various travel resources and official websites.
-The latest update includes information about Londolozi Staff members vaccination rollout and updates for our UK travellers, as well as advancing technology in mobile Covid testing for travellers.
+The latest update includes information about Londolozi Staff members’ vaccination rollout, as well as advancing technology in mobile Covid testing for travellers.
 Please keep checking back to this blog post for future updates.

 Londolozi Staff are almost 100% fully vaccinated!

 While South Africa has been a little way behind the rest of the world when it comes to gaining access to the Covid-19 vaccinations, we are very pleased to announce that our staff are now well on their way to being 100% fully vaccinated.
 This gives us great joy – not only because it means our Londolozi family will be protected, but it makes Londolozi even more of a safe place to come on holiday.
 While we wait for a little more time to pass and our full family of staff to get their second injections, we continue to feel grateful that Londolozi is getting busier and busier as we welcome our international and local travellers back.

 Exciting news for all of our UK Travellers!